Is it safe to give dogs cranberry juice

 • Vitamin C boost: This liquid can be a source of vitamin C, which may support the immune system and contribute to skin and coat health.

-See also What type of dogs are good for seniors
+See also What brand yogurt is good for dogs

 While the potential benefits are appealing, it’s essential to monitor the quantity offered, as excessive consumption may lead to gastrointestinal upset.
 Always consult a veterinarian before introducing any new item into a canine’s diet.